 In short, the more health risks your pet has, and the more extras you have, the higher your premiums.

-To work out the real cost of your pet insurance, you will need to consider the excess, reimbursements and other conditions too.
-The example below shows how a $1,000 per year policy might actually end up costing less than a $500 one.
+To work out the real cost of your pet insurance, you will need to consider the excess, reimbursements and other conditions.

 How much do different claims cost?

-As you can see, getting value for your money from pet insurance is dependent on the types of claims you think you’ll be making.
-If you have a comprehensive policy, more expensive claims give you more value for your money.
+Getting value for your money from pet insurance is dependent on the types of claims you think you’ll be making.
+If you have a comprehensive policy, more expensive claims can give you more value for your money.
 As such, it’s worth considering the typical costs of different procedures, so you can think about pet insurance cover in real dollars.

 According to The Hollard Insurance Company, there’s often a considerable difference between the average cost of a claim and the highest.
 Note that your policy will never pay more than the total annual benefit limit.
 While it’s unusual for a single claim to push you over the limit, it can still happen.